 Iván Fischer (Hungary/Germany)

-In 1983, Iván Fischer founded the Budapest Festival Orchestra in his home town, an ensemble for which he still serves as Music Director.
+In 1983, Iván Fischer founded the Budapest Festival Orchestra in his home town, an ensemble for which he still serves as music director.
 The partnership between Fischer and the BFO has been one of the greatest success stories in the classical music world for the past 25 years.
-He has introduced many reforms in order to encourage the artistic growth of each individual orchestra member and he has developed new concert types to serve a wider community.
-As well as being an international conductor he is also an excellent composer and an opera director.
+He has introduced many reforms in order to encourage the artistic growth of each individual orchestra member and has developed new concert types to serve a wider community.
+As well as being an international conductor, he is also an excellent composer and an opera director.
 He received the Golden Medal Award and the Kossuth Prize in Hungary and the Crystal Award from the World Economic Forum for his services to help international cultural relations.

 KwaZulu Natal Philharmonic Orchestra (South Africa)